-According to the exchange rates published by the Central Bank of Hungary.
+- (1) According to the exchange rates published by the National Bank of Romania. - (2) According to the exchange rates published by the Central Bank of Hungary.

-In the year ended December 31, 2021, we had a net foreign exchange loss of $\pounds$ 1.9 million (year ended December 31, 2020: net loss of €37.4 million).
+In the year ended December 31, 2021, we had a net foreign exchange loss of €21.9 million (year ended December 31, 2020: net loss of €37.4 million).
 In each of those periods, our net foreign exchange loss was primarily due to the depreciation of the leu/HUF against the euro and the U.S. dollar.
-See --- Liaudity and Capital Resources-Financial Obligations."
+See "-Liquidity and Capital Resources-Financial Obligations."
 Borrowings in foreign currencies are recorded in the functional currency of the relevant entity at the rate of exchange prevailing on the date of the transaction and re-evaluated to reflect changes in the exchange rate each month.